rollkit/docs/docs/transaction-flow.md

 ---
 sidebar_position: 2
 sidebar_label: Transaction Flow
-description: Description of the flow of the Rollkit transaction.
+description: Description of the flow of a Rollkit transaction.
 ---

 # Transaction Flow